ArghaBiswas11/Shopping-Mall-Customer-Segmentation/README.md

 ### Visualization:

-* Created a scatter plot to display clusters with distinct colors and centroids.
+* Created a scatter plot to display clusters with distinct colors and centroids for Bivariate Clustering.

 # Technologies Used